oddrealm/modding/README.md

 NOTE: There is a tool to help view and edit data under TinyBeast > DataEdit.
 It isn't required to make mods, but it is useful for viewing and editing data in a more organized manner.

 There are many types of data objects to edit and create using this project, but, for this example, I'll walk you through creating a new item (Iron Shovel 2h).
+The mod project should have this data already set up.
 This should give you a basic understanding of the modding pipeline.

 NOTE: The data that comes with the game in Resources_moved is what Odd Realm uses by default.